dbcaml/dbcaml/README.md

 DBCaml is a async database toolkit built on <a href="https://github.com/riot-ml/riot">Riot</a>, an actor-model multi-core scheduler for OCaml 5.
 DBCaml is inspired by [Elixirs](https://github.com/elixir-ecto/ecto) where the developer can spin up a connection manager and connections the manager takes cares of.

+** Note: DBCaml is currently in development and is not ready for production.
+Only for testing purposes **

 ```ocaml

 let driver =